TheOdinProject/curriculum/new_org/ruby/advanced_building_blocks.md

 It's the same as passing the block like you did before!

-When you create your own function to accept procs, the guts need to change a little bit because you'll need to use **`call`** instead of `yield` inside (because which proc would `yield` run if you had more than one?).  `call` literally just runs the Proc that is called on.
+When you create your own function to accept procs, the guts need to change a little bit because you'll need to use `#call` instead of `yield` inside (because which proc would `yield` run if you had more than one?).  `#call` literally just runs the Proc that is called on.
 You can give it arguments as well to pass on to the Proc:

     > my_proc.call("howdy! ")
     howdy! => nil

 Most of the time, using a block is more than sufficient, especially in your early projects.
 Once you start seeing the need for using a Proc (like passing multiple arguments or saving it for later as a callback), you'll have Procs there waiting for you.

-Blocks and Procs are both a type of `closure`  A closure is basically a formal, computer-science-y way of saying "a chunk of code that you can pass around but which hangs onto the variables that you gave it when you first called it".
+Blocks and Procs are both a type of "closure".
+A closure is basically a formal, computer-science-y way of saying "a chunk of code that you can pass around but which hangs onto the variables that you gave it when you first called it".
 It's the blanket term used to refer to blocks and Procs and...

-There are two other similar closure to be aware of but about which you don't need to be an expert because they're used in less typical applications.
+There are two other similar closure to be aware of but about which you certainly don't need to be an expert because they're used in less typical applications.
 The first of these is a **lambda**.
 If Procs are sort of a more-fleshed-out version of blocks, then lambdas are sort of a more-fleshed-out version of Procs.
 They are one step closer to being actual methods themselves, but still technically count as anonymous functions.
 If you're coming from Javascript, anonymous functions shouldn't be anything new to you.

 Just to focus on the differences between lambdas and Procs, a lambda acts more like a real method.
 What does that mean?

 * A lambda can return multiple things easily because you can safely use the explicit `return` statement inside of one (it will only return from the lambda and not the enclosing method, which is what happens if you use `return` inside a block or Proc).
 * Lambdas are also much stricter than Procs about you passing them the correct number of arguments.

-Here's a simple example to show you the syntax of a lambda (btw, there's nothing special to lambdas about placing the `call` after the `end`, if you hadn't seen that done before, it's just like method chaining):
+Here's a simple example to show you the syntax of a lambda (btw, there's nothing special to lambdas about placing the `#call` after the `end`, if you hadn't seen that done before, it's just like method chaining):

     > lambda do |word|
     >   puts word